jasonyavorsky/Melodist/README.md

 # Melodist

 Random melody generator with sheet music notation and audio playback.
 Generate melodies in various keys, scales, and time signatures, then play them back or export as MIDI.
-Can be used for sight reading practice, melody recognitiion, transcription practice, and similar.
+Can be used for sight reading practice, melody recognition, transcription practice, and similar.

 Forked from [mwin96/Melodist](https://github.com/mwin96/Melodist).